Ajith Kumar filmography

 Ajith Kumar is an Indian actor who works mainly in Tamil cinema.
 Apart from a small role in the 1990 Tamil film En Veedu En Kanavar, his professional career began three years later with his debut as a lead actor in Tamil cinema with Amaravathi (1993).
 Despite being a moderate success, the film helped him obtain more modelling assignments.
 He followed it up the same year with Prema Pusthakam, his only Telugu film to date.
-After Amaravathis release, Ajith opted against acting, and instead tried pursuing a career in auto racing.
+After Amaravathys release, Ajith opted against acting, and instead tried pursuing a career in auto racing.
 While training for an amateur race, he injured his back and underwent three major surgeries, leaving him bed-ridden for a year and a half.
 After recovering from the injury, he played supporting roles in Paasamalargal (1994) and Pavithra (1994).
 After this, he co-starred with Vijay in Rajavin Parvaiyile (1995).
 That same year, he had his breakthrough with the romantic thriller Aasai.
 His performance earned him critical acclaim and established him as an up-and-coming actor in Tamil cinema.

 He was next seen as the main lead in Agathiyan's epistolary Kadhal Kottai (1996), a critical and commercial success.
 In 1997, he had five releases, all of which were commercial failures.
 Ajith's dual portrayal of twin brothers—where one is deaf-mute—in S. J. Suryah's Vaalee (1999) won him his first Filmfare Award for Best Tamil Actor.
 Impressed with his performance in that film, Rajiv Menon cast Ajith in the ensemble drama Kandukondain Kandukondain (2000) which was also commercial and critical success.
 The following year, he collaborated with debutant director AR Murugadoss on the action film Dheena.
 The film was successful in establishing his reputation as an action hero and earning him the nickname "Thala" ("leader").
 (Note: Ajith Kumar's character in the film is called by the nickname "Thala".)
 He earned critical acclaim for his dual role performance in the vigilante film Citizen (2001), and the film was commercial success. and a Best Actor nomination at Filmfare for the drama Poovellam Un Vasam (2001).
 His last release of the year was Santosh Sivan's Hindi film Aśoka, where he played a brief antagonistic role opposite Shah Rukh Khan.
 His -role performance as twin brothers in K. S. Ravikumar's film Villain (2002) won him a second Filmfare Award for Best Tamil Actor.